pim-n/dot-files/README.md

 # dot-files
-Just a place I keep a backup of my dot files.
+Just a backup of my dot files.